-Fees charged for all courses are shown, but if you are paying your own fees (ie not by a third party such as an employer or training organisation) you could study your course without paying the tuition fee if you fit into one of the criteria below.
+Fees charged for all courses are shown, however you could study your course without paying the tuition, exam or fee supplement if you fit into one of the criteria below.
 Please note that if you fit the criteria below, exam fees and supplementary fees shown will not normally have to be paid (conditions apply).
-If you are struggling to pay your fees please contact the Guidance Centre for advice.
+If you are struggling to pay your fees please contact the Advice and Guidance Centre for advice.
 Courses that carry no fee remission will be marked NR.

 You do not have to pay the tuition fee, exam fee or fee supplement (conditions apply) if you are studying one of the following:

-- If you are studying for a vocational Entry Level or vocational Level 1 qualification and have not already attained a full Level 2 qualification and need this as an additional step in order to progress to a full Level 2 and are aged 19 to 23.
-Exclusions apply.
+- an Entry Level or Level 1 qualification and have not already attained a full Level 2 qualification and need this as an additional step in order to progress to a full Level 2 and are aged 19 to 23.
+Exclusions apply

-- If you are studying your first Level 4 qualification (at Diploma level) without having attained a full Level 3 qualification and are aged 19 to 23.
+- your first full Level 3 qualification, and are aged 19 to 23**

-- If you are studying GCSE English or Maths and have not attained GCSE grade C or above.
+- GCSE English or Maths and have not attained GCSE at grade C/4 or above in the relevant subject

-- If you are studying an Adult Basic Skill including Functional Skills in English or Maths, excluding English for Speakers of Other Languages (ESOL) and have not attained GCSE at grade C/4 or above in the relevant subject.
-You can study an ESOL course for free if you are in receipt of a benefit listed below.
+- an Adult Basic Skill (including Functional Skills in English or Maths), excluding English for Speakers of Other Languages (ESOL) and have not attained GCSE at grade C/4 or above in the relevant subject.
+You can study an ESOL course for free if you are in receipt of a benefit listed to the right

 Employed learners who earn less than £15,736.50 annual gross salary who are unable to pay towards the cost of their fees and subject to prior attainment may be eligible to be fully funded for an Entry, level 1 or 2 course regardless of the number of hours the learner works.

-- Job Seekers Allowance (JSA), including those receiving National Insurance credits only, including the unemployed partner where the claim is joint.
+- Job Seekers Allowance (JSA), including those receiving National Insurance credits only, including the unemployed partner where the claim is joint

-- State benefits including Income Support, Housing/Council Tax Benefit/Support, Working Tax Credit with a household income less than £15,276, ESA other than WRAG Support Group, Pension Guarantee Credit, Disability Living Allowance, Incapacity Benefit, Personal Independence Payment (PIP) and Universal Credit (other than the groups listed above), Carers Allowance and Child Tax Credit.
-Remission is only available to those who are unemployed, including the unemployed partners where the claim is joint, who want to enter employment and need skills training to do so.
-You will be required to sign a self declaration.
+- State benefits including Income Support, Housing/Council Tax Benefit/Support, Working Tax Credit with a household income of less than £16,190, ESA other than WRAG Support Group, Pension Guarantee Credit, Disability Living Allowance, Incapacity Benefit, Personal Independence Payment (PIP), Universal Credit (other than the groups listed above), Carers Allowance and Child Tax Credit.
+Remission is only available to those who, including the unemployed partner where the claim is joint, as well as receiving one of the benefits listed also meets the following criteria:

-If you don’t qualify for one of the free categories as mentioned or meet the criteria for a 24+ Advanced Learning Loan, then the fee shown is only approximately 50% of the total cost as the remaining 50% is funded by the Government.
+If you don’t qualify for one of the free categories as mentioned, or meet the criteria for the Advanced Learner Loan, then the fee shown is only approximately 50% of the total cost as the remaining 50% is funded by the Government.
 If the course fee is above £250 you can pay it to the college in instalments.
 There may also be additional help for you if you are in receipt of a low household income but do not meet the above criteria.
-You can also take out a Career Development Loan for a part time or full time vocational course.
-Please contact the Guidance Centre on 01271 338125 for more details.
-Students from outside the EEA countries will be expected to pay overseas rates.
+You can also take out a Career Development Loan for a part-time or full-time vocational course.
+Please contact the Advice and Guidance Centre on 01271 852422 for more details.
+Students from outside the EEA/EU countries might be expected to pay overseas rates.

-To guarantee your enrolment please make sure you have your means of payment(s); cash, cheque, credit/debit card; your National Insurance number; correct remission evidence and Agreement to Pay Form (if applicable) with you when you enrol.
+To guarantee your enrolment, please make sure you have your means of payment(s); cash, cheque, credit/debit card; your National Insurance number; correct remission evidence and Agreement to Pay Form (if applicable) with you.